amaranth-lang/rfcs/text/0066-simulation-time.md

 - Accepting a `numbers.Real` when we're converting from a number lets us pass in any standard suitable number type.

-- When converting to a number, `fractions.Fraction` is a standard `numbers.Real` type that is guaranteed to represent any possible value exactly, and is convertible to `int` or `float`.
-  - Returning `int` would force a potentially undesirable truncation/rounding upon the user.
-  - Returning `float` would lose precision when the number of femtoseconds are larger than the significand.
-  - `decimal.Decimal` is decimal floating point and thus has the same issue as `float`.
-  - `.femtoseconds` returns `int` because that's a perfect representation and returning a fraction with a denominator of 1 adds no value.

 - The supported set of operators are the ones that have meaningful and useful semantics:
   - Comparing, adding and subtracting time periods makes sense.
   - Multiplying a time period with or dividing it by a real number scales the time period.